Job & Internship Search

-For more information contact: Scott Rappaport, Assistant Director
+For more information contact: Ryan Fuller, Assistant Director

 Offered over Winter Session, the job shadowing program allows students to learn more about various professions, receive career-related advice, and reflect on the ways in which their education can prepare them for life after college.
 Log in to Handshake to apply.
-All opportunities will be listed under "UD Job Shadow Program Winter 2018".
+All opportunities will be listed under "UD Job Shadow".

 Job shadowing may include workplace tours, meeting with key members of an organization, and involvement in daily workplace activities.

-The job shadowing experience will last for a minimum of six hours during one business day and can be extended to two business days if mutually agreed upon.
+The job shadowing experience will last for a minimum of six hours during one business day over winter session (Monday, January 7, 2019 through Friday, February 8, 2019) and can be extended to two business days if mutually agreed upon.

-For more information contact: Scott Rappaport, Assistant Director
+For more information contact: Ryan Fuller, Assistant Director

 UNIV 364 - EXPERIENTIAL INTERNSHIP